Chalybes

 The Chaldoi, Chalybes, Mossynoikoi, and Tibareni, are counted among the first ironsmith nations by classical authors. Χάλυψ, the tribe's name in Ancient Greek, means "tempered iron, steel", a term that passed into Latin as chalybs, "steel".
 Sayce derived the Greek name Chalybe from Hittite Khaly-wa, "land of Halys River".
 More than an identifiable people or tribe, "Chalybes" was a generic Greek term for "peoples of the Black Sea coast who trade in iron" or "a group of specialised metalworkers".

 The main sources for the history of the Chaldoi are accounts from classical authors, including Homer, Strabo, and Xenophon.
+Xenophon encountered them during the march of the Ten Thousand to the Black Sea and describes them in his Anabasis as "the most valiant of all the peoples [the Ten Thousand] passed through, and would come to hand-to-hand encounter."
+He reports that they dwelt in strongholds.
 In Xenophon's Cyropaedia, Cyrus the Great helps the Armenians and Chaldians resolve a dispute over agricultural land.